rehierl/node-tree-outliner/1-2-0-node-trees/2-0-operations.md

 <!-- ======================================================================= -->
 # Operations on trees

-Recall that the overall focus is on the subtrees of a document tree.
+Recall that the overall focus is on the subtrees of a single document tree.
 In addition to that, each subtree is assumed to be induced by its root node (i.e. `S := T[r]`, i.e. `S := T[OS(r)]`).

 <!-- ======================================================================= -->